 - Turn dough out on to a piece of plastic wrap.
-Form into a disc 6 - 8 inches in diameter, wrap tightly and and refrigerate for 4 hours or overnight.
+Form into a disc 6 - 8 inches in diameter, wrap tightly and and refrigerate for 2 hours or overnight.

 - When ready to bake, remove pastry dough from the refrigerator and let stand at room temperature for a few minutes to soften slightly.
 Roll out dough on a sheet of parchment paper.
 Top with another sheet, if necessary, or a sheet of plastic wrap.
 Roll the dough into a round about 12 inches in diameter, working quickly.
 If the dough begins to tear or becomes a little sticky, return it to the refrigerator to chill for a few minutes.

 - Mound the strawberry rhubarb filling into the center of the pastry round, leaving a 2 inch border.
-Fold the border up over the fruit, making (rough) pleats as you work around the circle.
+Using the parchment paper for support, fold the border up over the fruit, making (rough) pleats as you work around the circle.
 If it tears, pinch it back together with your fingers.

-- Remove from oven and carefully slide the parchment with the galette on it to a rack to cool.
+- Remove from oven, let stand for a 5 to 10 minutes, then carefully slide the parchment with the galette on it to a rack or serving dish to cool completely.
 Slice and serve.
-Delicious on it's own or with a scoop of ice cream or whipped cream!
+Delicious on its own or with a scoop of ice cream or whipped cream!